Sunday, April 28, 2024

 she hatched from a grandmother I never knew

-not as fragile, my mother beamed easy energy and a strong life force most would envy
+not as fragile, my mother beamed easy energy and a strong life force

 she knew that about herself

-once, as a child, I caught my mother lying on the sofa
+once, as a child, I caught my mother lying on the sofa dozing

-dozing off in the middle of a summer afternoon
+in the middle of a summer afternoon

-she knew she needed more time
+but she knew she needed more rest

 and there was me with my discerning heart, and big ears, and ever-calculating brain.
 I was just like her

-she lived by unspoken ideals: everything in life has potential for humor
+everything in life has potential for humor

 make yourself presentable